Network Asset Discovery

 To illuminate every corner of their network, organizations should invest in an automated solution that incorporates asset discovery best practices.
 That solution should begin by scanning through the IPv4 or IPv6 network address ranges and analyzing traffic for identifying possible hosts.

-Once it’s uncovered those hardware devices, the tool can record more granular information, such as possible connections the device might share with other assets, configuration, maintenance and/or replacement schedule, relevant software installations, and usage.
+Once it’s uncovered those hardware devices, the tool can record more granular information.
+This includes possible connections the device might share with other assets, configuration, maintenance or replacement schedule, relevant software installations, and usage.
 The utility can then broaden its scope to discover storage devices and assets that might operate in remote locations.

 Alternatively, they can look for an asset tagging capability that lets them identify assets based on technical owner and regional location as well as advanced support features for discovering devices and software across the cloud, virtual environments, and mobile.